theanine3D/batch_denoiser/README.md

 python denoise_gui.py
 ```

-Or use the standalone build (see Releases) — just double-click `BatchDenoise.exe`,
+Or use the standalone build (see Releases) — just double-click the executable
-no Python installation required.
+(ie. `BatchDenoise.exe`), no Python installation required.

 1. The app auto-detects Blender using platform-appropriate strategies:
    - **Windows**: Program Files → `.blend` file association (registry) →